 How will Covid behave at the end of the pandemic?

 To better understand how the new virus might behave in the years to come, the researchers looked at how other known coronaviruses work.
-COVID-2, the official name of the virus which causes COVID-19, it's not the first coronavirus humans have encountered.
+COVID-2, the official name of the virus that causes COVID-19, is not the first coronavirus humans have encountered.
 Scientists are currently aware of you are coronavirus that make humans sick.
-Four of them cause the common cold, which is almost exclusively a benign disease of the upper respiratory tract, and the other two - SARS and MERS - are far more deadly.
+Four of them cause the common cold, which is almost exclusively a benign disease of the upper respiratory tract, and the other two – SARS and MERS – are much more deadly.

-While the two killers were largely contained or eliminated, and never really spread around the world with the same speed and magnitude as SARS-CoV-2, the other four strains have become endemic in most parts of the world. world - regularly make their way through populations, spreading easily enough that they simply cannot be contained.
+While the two deadly ones were largely contained or eliminated, and never really spread around the world with the same speed and magnitude as SARS-CoV-2, the other four strains have become endemic in most places in the world. world – they regularly make their way through populations, spreading easily enough that they cannot simply be contained.

 A systematic review